Authors of section

 repair of coronoid fracture

-The olecranon fracture is then reduced and fixed with a plate.
+Reduce the olecranon fracture and fix it with a plate.

 repair of coronoid fracture

-If not already fixed, the coronoid is now fixed with a small lag screw inserted through the plate.
+Then fix the coronoid with a small lag screw through the plate.

 repair of coronoid fracture